Sign up to our Newsletter

 Revise Multiple Times

-Don’t be afraid to revise your draft multiple times until you’re absolutely confident it is concise and compelling.
-Your personal statement is a direct reflection of you and your writing abilities, so spend time perfecting it.
+Most importantly, revise your draft multiple times until you’re satisfied with it.
+Your personal statement directly reflects you and your writing abilities, so spend time perfecting it.

-Start early so that you can take your time with the revisions!
+Don’t just think you’re done after the first draft; some personal statements go through several revisions.
+Start early so you can take your time with the revisions!

 FAQs: Personal Statement Length

-In this guide, we focused on answering the question, “how long should a law school personal statement be?”
+In this guide, we focused on the length of your personal statement.
 To ensure all of your concerns are addressed, here are the answers to other common questions about personal statements.

 1. Are Three Pages Too Long for a Law School Personal Statement?